-Desk research was supplemented by confidential interviews in October and November 2019 with WTO officials in all the main areas of work, and with some committee chairs.
+When looking for thematic sessions our desk research was supplemented by confidential interviews in October and November 2019 with WTO officials in all the main areas of work, and with some committee chairs.
 The purpose of interviews was to see if we had missed a session, to verify that what we found did fit the screen, to seek details not available through desk research, and to solicit informed views on the purpose and value of such sessions.

 We had a standard set of questions about each session that fit the screen.
 We asked about the theme for a session, and whose idea it was, Secretariat or Members?
 Next, who made presentations, are they available online, was the session reported in committee minutes, and is there any evidence of impact on the subsequent work of the committee?
 We looked for evidence of engagement with officials from capitals and stakeholders including business, and we were interested in funding-was the budget for the session sufficient to bring to WTO the people who care, people who know, people who are responsible for the issues in capitals?
-We found variation in how meetings are organized, which is related to the type of session, and we found variation in how themes are chosen, participation (who speaks), the degree of transparency, and funding.
-I next consider each variation in turn.
+The following subsections analyze variation in how meetings are organized, which is related to (1) the type of session, (2) how themes are chosen, (3) participation (who speaks), (4) the degree of transparency, and (5) funding.